 Ground truth collection and labeling for agent eval ops

-Section titled “Quick answer”The best evaluation dataset for an agent system usually starts in production-like work, not in synthetic benchmark prompts.
+Section titled “What matters first”The best evaluation dataset for an agent system usually starts in production-like work, not in synthetic benchmark prompts.

 Ground truth should be collected from: